What is Integration Testing: Learn with Integration Testing Examples

 - Is UI module able to read the data and display it appropriately to the interface?

-In real world, the communication of data is done in an XML format.
-So whatever data the user enters in the UI, it gets converted into an XML formats.
+In the real world, the communication of data is done in an XML format.
+So whatever data the user enters in the UI, it gets converted into an XML format.

 In our scenario, the data entered in the UI module gets converted into XML file which is interpreted by the 3 modules BL, VAL and CNT.
 The EN module reads the resultant XML file generated by the 3 modules and extracts the SQL from it and queries into the database.
 The EN module also receives the result set and converts it into an XML file and returns it back to the UI module which converts the results in user readable form and displays it.